 The Lucy Jordan Award

-The Lucy Jordan Humanitarian Award (LJHA), established by the Western Region Stage Managers Committee in 1992, commemorates the unflagging spirit of former Western Region Business Field Rep, Lucy Jordan, who passed away unexpectedly in May of that year.
+The Lucy Jordan Humanitarian Award, established by the Western Region Stage Managers Committee in 1992, commemorates the unflagging spirit of former Western Region Field Rep Lucy Jordan, who died unexpectedly in May of that year.
 It is the only recognition award given by the Western Regional Board and honors any members of the extended theatrical family who "go above and beyond the call of duty."